the-vegetarian-vampire/Unlocking-Information-Security-I-II/ReadMe.md

 `virus` - type of computer program that, when executed, replicates itself by modifying other computer programs and inserting its own code into them.
 `worm` - standalone malware computer program that replicates itself in order to spread to other computers.

-Backdoor Malware: A malware that negates normal authentication procedures to access a system.
+`backdoor malware` - malware that negates normal authentication procedures to access a system.
 As a result, remote access is granted to resources within an application, such as databases and file servers, giving perpetrators the ability to remotely issue system commands and update malware.
 Core War: A 1984 programming game created by D. G. Jones and A. K. Dewdney in which two or more battle programs (called "warriors") compete for control of a virtual computer.
 These battle programs are written in an abstract assembly language called Redcode.

 `creeper` - experimental computer program written by Bob Thomas at BBN in 1971.
 Its original iteration was designed to move between DEC PDP-10 mainframe computers running the TENEX operating system using the ARPANET, with a later version by Ray Tomlinson designed to copy itself between computers rather than simply move.